 The façade of a building defines both its mark in a landscape and its footprint on the environment.
 And that’s definitely apparent with the new Wilshire Grand in downtown Los Angeles.
-Designed by AC Martin, Wilshire Grand is a wholly unique entry into the LA skyline, and has reshaped what a high-rise can look like in Southern California.
+Designed by AC Martin, Wilshire Grand Tower is a wholly unique entry into the LA skyline, and has reshaped what a high-rise can look like in Southern California.

 Design decisions surrounding the amount of vision glass, glazing specification, window assembly, wall insulation, and shading devices have a significant effect on a building’s overall appearance and performance.
 With so many variables in play, a collaborative effort between all disciplines is required for a building’s facade to meet both the aesthetic and sustainability goals.
 The optimal strategy is different for every building depending on the geometry, orientation, location, and occupancy type.
 When properly designed, the facade can help reduce the energy usage for air conditioning, provide ample natural daylight and create a comfortable environment for all its occupants.
 In order to find the medium between these parameters for the Wilshire Grand, numerous iterations of the building envelope were analyzed by the team.

 The original building envelope concept aimed to provide the best possible view of the Los Angeles landscape for its tenants through maximizing the amount of vision glass.
 However, there can be a significant downside to maximizing vision glass on the HVAC systems.
 The original building targeted an 80% window-to-wall ratio (WWR), which was also significantly higher than the Title 24 maximum of 40%.
 In order to find a balance between building the amount of vision glass and HVAC performance the project team created an energy modeled the building and assessed various WWR options.
 This helped to establish a WWR of 50% and paved the way towards developing an effective overall energy efficiency strategy for the Wilshire Grand to perform above and beyond California code baseline.